BartoszGe/myDataStructure/README.md

 # myDataStructure

+1. To download waf builder for this project open bootstrap.sh script:
+  * ./bootstrap.sh

-1. Configure the project using:
+2. Configure the project using

-  * Using clang: CXX=clang++ ./waf configure
+  * Use clang for debug: CXX=clang++ ./waf configure

-  * Using gcc: ./waf configure
+  * Use gcc: ./waf configure

-2. Build the project using:
+3. Build the project using:

   * ./waf build